junxit/us-congress-bills-115/metadata.md

 - 2017-09-07 — Senate amendment submitted
 - 2017-09-07 — Senate amendment submitted
 - 2017-09-07 — Senate concurred in the House amendment to the Senate amendment numbered 6 to H.R.
 601 with an amendment (SA 808) by Yea-Nay Vote.
 80 - 17.
 Record Vote Number: 192.
+- 2017-09-08 — DEBATE - Pursuant to the provisions of H.Res.
+509, the House proceeded with one hour of debate on the Senate amendment to the House amendment to the Senate amendment to H.R.
+601.
+- 2017-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-09-08 — On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 316 - 90 (Roll no. 480). (text as House agreed to Senate amendment: CR H7191-7194)
+- 2017-09-08 — Presented to President.
+- 2017-09-08 — Presented to President.
+- 2017-09-08 — Pursuant to the provisions of S. Con.
+Res.
+24, enrollment corrections on H.R.
+601 have been made.
+- 2017-09-08 — Pursuant to the provisons of H.Res.
+509, Mr. Frelinghuysen moved that the House agree to the Senate amendment to the House amendment to the Senate amendment. (consideration: CR H7191-7197)
+- 2017-09-08 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 316 - 90 (Roll no. 480).(text as House agreed to Senate amendment: CR H7191-7194)
+- 2017-09-08 — Signed by President.
+- 2017-09-08 — Signed by President.
+- 2017-09-08 — The previous question was ordered pursuant to the rule.